 Deep aeration devices have been developed in the past few years to break through subsurface compacted layers.
-Holland Co. of Ontario, Canada, has developed a spikelike tine that fractures the soil below the surface without damaging the turf above.
-The Vertigroove by Ransomes, Johnson Creek, WI, removes thin, deep slices of soil instead of cores.
+The Verti-Drain is one example.
+Holland Co. of Ontario, Canada, has developed a spike-like tine that fractures the soil below the surface without damaging the turf above.
+Yeager Twose and Olathe have machines that aerate by cutting grooves in the soil.
+The Vertigroove by TurfTech removes thin, deep slices of soil instead of cores.
 The slices are removed or broken up like cores would be.